-WACKER works with the employee representatives in a spirit of cooperation and trust.
-Industrial union membership has always been high among WACKER employees, especially at the German sites.
+Our employees in Germany make use of their option to unionize.
 However, employees are under no obligation to inform their employer of any union membership, and the employer is not permitted to ask.
 We therefore do not know how many union members there are at WACKER.
-Approximately 90 percent of our employees worldwide work in organizational units comprising employee representation and subject to collective-bargaining regulations.
+Around 90 percent of our employees worldwide work in organizational units that have employee representation and are subject to collective-bargaining regulations.